-In keeping with Joy’s ideal of treading lightly through nature, the camp sites are designed to blend in with their natural setting and use mainly local materials and on-site resources.
+In keeping with Porcupine’s ideal of treading lightly through nature, the camp sites are designed to blend in with their natural setting and use mainly local materials and on-site resources.
 Deadwood and invasive flora is used to stoke the hot-water donkie boilers, and humble paraffin lanterns provide subtle lighting.

 Joy also believes in putting something back, so most of the items available for purchase at The Overlander bar and camper’s lounge – meat, ice, bread, homemade goodies, curios, plants – are locally sourced and support local small businesses and the Vleiland and Karoo community.